 Previous tests were performed with Modelio 2.1.1.
 New tests have been performed with Modelio 2.2, and now the reverse works better.
 Subpackages of package java have been individually successfully reversed, but when trying to reverse the complete java package the error remains.
 The adding and update of the elements works fine, but when reverse comes to deleting elements it takes more than 90% of total time.
 At the end the elements are not imported and the exception in the log is the same as one attached with Modelio 2.1.1.

-#2 Updated by Christophe Malgouyres about 7 years ago
+#2 Updated by Christophe Malgouyres over 7 years ago

 First, about your Modelio 2.1.1 tests, I’m not surprised they failed: JavaDesigner 2.1.xx needs the Modelio 2.2 metamodel for Enumerations.
 It probably explains those “reverse finished, but no elements created”, but I’m surprised you do not have an audit error instead…